bjaggi/tf_quick_self_serve/extract_kafka_metadata/README.md

 ## What this does
 - Downloads the latest release JAR and extractor script (no git clone)
-- Looks for msk.config in extract_kafka_metadata/ directory first
+- Requires msk.config in extract_kafka_metadata/ directory (mandatory)
-- Ensures an msk.config exists (creates one from env vars if not found locally)
 - Runs the extractor script (supports Glue schema source by default)
 - Copies generated JSONs into extract_kafka_metadata/generated_jsons/
 - Saves logs under logs/extract/